lionkor/String/README.md

 2. Use `String::to_std_string`.
 This copies the data into a `std::string`, which might be faster than method nr.
 3, as this might use SSO.
 The returned `std::string` is a copy.

 3. Use `String::to_c_string`.
 This allocates a buffer with `new[]`, wraps it in a `std::unique_ptr`, copies the chars into it and returns that `std::unique_ptr`.
 You can then access the `char*` with `.get()`.
 This is probably the slowest way, but it will give you back a self-memory-managing buffer, so it's pretty neat.
 I was thinking about a raw pointer return, but that just *wants* to leak memory.

+For more information on those functions read the [documentation](https://lionkor.github.io/String-docs).

 ### Why `std::vector`?
 I **don't** like `std::string`, I **do** like `std::vector`.